digbmc/dssf-2020/weeks/1-intro.md

 ### 2:30 PM — What is Digital Scholarship?
 [Slides](https://brynmawr-my.sharepoint.com/:p:/g/personal/amcgrath1_brynmawr_edu/EZMYcvVDa0pGid-DiYQf90gBxhrc9PtVGid3OjvJuheKMQ?e=xfvPWi)

-Choose a digital exhibition and example that you like.
-What do you like about it?
-How does it present materials?
-What components does it include?
+- Choose one of the project examples and reflect: who is its audience?
+Is it making an argument?
+What kinds of strategies does it use?
+Are they effective?
+Post your reflections to the DSSF channel on Teams.

 ### On your own

 - Watch [How Computers Work](https://www.khanacademy.org/computing/computer-science/how-computers-work2/v/khan-academy-and-codeorg-introducing-how-computers-work) videos and take notes
-- Digital Competencies reflection
 - Send Andrea your profile photo and a short bio to appear on the DS website
 - Familiarize yourself with project materials - take notes and develop questions